Enable72/Enable72/README.md

 <div align="center">

 ## About Me
 I am a PhD student at the University of California, San Diego, majoring in Electrical and Computer Engineering.
 I am specializing in AI and Medical Imaging.
-I am working in the domain eye-tracking and gaze estimation, focusing on innovative applications within the medical field.
-My passion for technology extends to image processing, where I explore new ways to apply these skills effectively.
+I am working in the domain eye-tracking and compression, focusing on innovative applications within the medical field.
+My passion for technology extends to image and video processing, where I explore new ways to apply these skills effectively.
 With a drive for continuous learning, I've engaged in various projects that have enriched my expertise in AI and Machine Learning.

 ## Research Interests